blitzy-auto/simple-hello-word-for-automation-pro-user/README.md

 - `uptime`: Number of seconds the server has been running
 - `timestamp`: Current server time in ISO 8601 format

-This endpoint can be used by monitoring tools, load balancers, or manual verification.
+This endpoint can be used by monitoring tools, load balancers, or manual verification to confirm the service is operational.

 ## Stopping the Server